klavinslab/aquaverse/docs/designer/index.md

 The "Rehydrate Primer" input is of type Primer with container type set to Lyophilized Primer, so cannot be changed.
 Furthermore, lyophilized primers are turned into primer stocks by the operation, so typically there will be no inventory for this input (which is why it is wired to "Order Primer").
-An example of an operation operation with multiple input types is the "Template" input of the "Make PCR Fragment" operation.
+An example of an operation with multiple input types is the "Template" input of the "Make PCR Fragment" operation.
 Try adding such an operation and changing the Sample Type / Container Type for the "Template" input to "Fragment / Fragment Stock" and seeing which samples are available in the autocomplete.

 **Associate parts of collections**: